-Led by the Senior Independent Director, the directors carried out an evaluation of the Chairman's performance in September 2016.
-The Board is satisfied with the Chairman's commitment and performance.
+Led by the Senior Independent Non-Executive Director, the directors carried out an evaluation of the Chairman's performance in September 2017.
+The Board was satisfied with the now retired Chairman's commitment and performance.

 All new directors are subject to a tailored induction programme covering a diverse range of topics including trading, investor relations, organisational and legal matters as well as visits to operational sites.
 They also meet all other directors and senior executives.
 This facilitates their understanding of the Group and the key drivers of business performance.

 The Board receives training via ad hoc presentations and papers from advisers and the Group Company Secretary.
-External periodic training on important topics takes place and during the year the directors received training on international employment law developments, focusing in particular on the main countries in which we operate.
-Other opportunities for ongoing development and support are:
+External periodic training on important topics takes place and during the year the directors received training on Stakeholder engagement, FRC consultation on the UK Corporate Governance Code, FRC updates to the guidance on the Strategic Report and other areas of focus for 2017/18.
+Other opportunities for on-going development and support are: